Data Migration

 The fact that the migration itself only happens at the end of the process is both a benefit and a drawback of big bang migration.
 Users do not need to handle two different systems simultaneously and manage the potential awkward ‘overlap’ between two live systems.

-However, as data migration happens so late in the process, this increases the burden on the planning, development, and testing phases.
+However, as the actual data migration happens so late in the process, this increases the burden on the planning, development, and testing phases.
 Any problems in these areas can lead to expensive failures.

 Trickle Data Migration